What is Kinetic Energy?

 - Other units for kinetic energy are watt-hour and electron volt

-Here are solved problems on how to calculate kinetic energy to help improve your understanding of the topic:
+Here are a few solved problems on how to calculate kinetic energy to help improve your understanding of the topic:

 A body of mass 5 kilograms is acted upon by a constant force of 10 newtons for 4 seconds.
 Calculate the kinetic energy gained by the body.